kleinekuh/vrsreplace/README.md

 - Changing the whole development environment
 - I am not really happy with the WebFrontend.
 It works and the performance is Ok, but sometimes a more fancier FE would be nice.
 - Changing the js charts lib.
 Especially the line chart is not easy to handle.
-- Add validation rules on the input elements.
+- ~~ Add validation rules on the input elements. ~~ Added 0.9.8
 - Support for circulation pump.
 Actually there is no installed in our house.
 - Solar yield calculation
 - Adding a working mDNS solution.
 Until now add the given IP to your router.

+## History:

+Actual version: 0.9.8

+- Support for MQTT
+- Reduced Heap memory usage
+- Different languages (en/de)
+- Added metrics endpoint for Prometheus Logging.
+- Different European Timezones

+Version: 0.9.7
+- Initial Version